-Working with Human Learning Systems
+Implementing and doing Human Learning Systems

 - Austerity has created huge resourcing problems, forcing us to focus on short term activities.

-- Prevention has been sacrificed.
+- Prevention has been sacrificed as costs have been cut.

 - Demand has risen.